 Best Small Business SSO Solution: OneLogin

-OneLogin offers a highly effective and customizable SSO solution that's ideal for small and midsized businesses, earning it our title for best SSO solution for small businesses.
-OneLogin is relatively straightforward to implement, supports multiple directory types, features a user-friendly access portal, and offers an abundance of control to administrators.
-Through features like OneLogin's self-registration pages and group management mapping tools, this SSO offers a unique level of control to those monitoring the system.
-However, that does come with a bit of added responsibility on the back end.
-Still, for a small or midsized company, the additional legwork shouldn't be overly taxing.
+OneLogin offers a highly effective and customizable solution that's ideal for small and midsize businesses, earning it our title for best SSO for small businesses.
+OneLogin is relatively straightforward to implement, supports multiple directory types, has a user-friendly access portal, and offers extensive control to administrators.
+Through features like its self-registration pages and group management mapping tools, this SSO offers a unique level of control to those monitoring the system.
+However, that comes with a bit of added responsibility on the back end.
+Still, the additional legwork shouldn't be overly taxing for a small or midsize company.

-OneLogin is affordable compared to other leading competitors.
+OneLogin is affordable compared to its leading competitors.
 The Enterprise package is $4 per user per month, with a minimum of 10 users, while the Unlimited package rings in at $8 per user per month, with a minimum of five users.
+Read our full review.

 To choose the best SSO solutions for businesses, we analyzed dozens of reputable software companies.
 Our selection was based on user feedback, previous reviews and Better Business Bureau ratings.
 From there, we more closely examined our list and narrowed it down to a pool of finalists.

-To select the final candidates – one for each category of Best Small Business SSO and Best Free SSO – we analyzed the following:
+To select the final candidates – one for each category of best small business SSO, best free SSO and best enterprise SSO – we analyzed the following: